 What's your life motto?

-I am Fridolin and I live in the beautiful town Pfinztal with my wife and our three children.
+My name's Fridolin and I hail from the nice town of Pfinztal where I live with my three kids.
 I studied computer science at the Mannheim University of Applied Sciences in the times before Bachelor's and Master's degrees were implemented in Germany.
 After that, I worked as SAP® consultant for security for many years and now I am Head of Support at Virtual Forge.

 What's your job about?

 Virtual Forge offers several products in the security area.
 My team and I take care that our customers have someone to rely on should they encounter problems.
 For example helping with an unsuccessful installation, issuing new software licenses or - no kidding - counseling over the phone.

 Support has a lot of facets: If you internalizes it and view it as a whole, you quickly realize that it is not just about resolving technical issues but also about giving people the feeling that they are not alone with their problems.

 What can you tell us about your team and the collaboration within Virtual Forge?